christopherjacobm/CSCE685-NewsClassification/README.md

 # CSCE685-NewsClassification
-An comparison of machine learning methods for News Headline Classification
+A comparison of machine learning methods for News Headline Classification